WORDS: MICHAEL MCGEARY

 And while she’s loved just about every minute of her career so far, watersports fanatic Pam is the first to admit that combining a high-profile media role with bringing up a family hasn’t always been plain sailing.

-“There was a period when juggling everything was just so hard,” she told me when we met in one of the sumptuous suites at the five-star Rockliffe Hall Hotel, not far from her home in Middleton St George.
+“There was a period when juggling everything was just so hard,” she told me when we met in one of the sumptuous suites at the five-star Rockliffe Hall Hotel, not far from her home near Darlington.

 “Philippa, our first child, was born just hours after I came off air.
 I told Frostie, my co-presenter, that I had a bit of backache after we came off air at 6.30pm.